Eat in Hong Kong like a MasterChef

 Ho Lee Fook

-Pass the giant chrome fortune cookie at the entrance and descent the red-carpet stairs past walls of gold maneki-neko (waving cats) to this mirror-ceilinged, Chinese-wallpapered subterranean restaurant.
+Pass the giant chrome fortune cookie at the entrance and descent the red-carpet stairs, past walls of gold maneki-neko (waving cats), to this mirror-ceilinged, Chinese-wallpapered subterranean restaurant.
 It is one of the highest-octane modern Hong Kong dining experiences you can have in terms of both flavour and atmosphere.
 Chef ArChan Chan has cooked in Melbourne and Singapore, but Ho Lee Fook is her tribute to the food she grew up eating.
-Highlights include a prawn toast-okonomiyaki hybrid piled with shaved cabbage and bonito flakes; steamed razor clams tangled with glass noodles that soak up aged garlic and soy sauce, absurdly silky steamed crab and roe custard; and the signature duck that marinates for three days, the brittle skin and soft flesh served separately with classic condiments, pancakes, house pickles and mala beef sauce on the side.
+Highlights include a prawn toast-okonomiyaki hybrid piled with shaved cabbage and bonito flakes; steamed razor clams tangled with glass noodles that soak up aged garlic and soy sauce, absurdly silky steamed crab and roe custard; and the signature duck that marinates for three days, its brittle skin and soft flesh served separately with classic condiments, pancakes, house pickles and mala beef sauce.

 3-5 Elgin Street, Central, Hong Kong, holeefook.com.hk